emsterdam1/anRNAlab-Protocols/README.md

 and click on the bookmarklet.

 This method does not work in Firefox and is disabled on CoreImage Computers.
+You may be able to find browser extensions that print Markdown, like [this one](https://microsoftedge.microsoft.com/addons/detail/github-markdown-printer/njdhaokfdmnighagdlhbfpkmcgojljcl?hl=en-US) for Microsoft Edge

 Table of Contents
 --------------------------------------------------------------------------------